 - Three suction modes.
 The V11 has three suction modes: Eco, Medium/Auto, and Boost.
 While all versions of the V11 have three modes, only models with the High Torque floorhead can use the vacuum’s automatic suction adjustment system.
 The “Auto” mode just becomes “Medium” when you’re not using the High Torque tool.

 - Hygienic bin emptying.
 Unlike many cheaper cordless vacuums, the V11 has an internal collar to physically push out dirt, dust, and hair.
-This makes it much less likely that you’ll need to pull out clumps by hand.
+We like this feature, as it makes it much less likely that you’ll need to pull out clumps by hand.

 - Handheld mode.
 All Dyson cordless vacuum cleaners can be used as a handheld by detaching the main tube, and the V11 is no exception.
 This makes all three versions of the V11 great for cleaning stairs and car interiors.